sandymavuli/dunnhumby/README.md

-clone this repo on local machine, to reduce size i have clean the solution Solution structure
+clone this repo on local machine, to reduce size i have cleaned the solution and removed the binaries

+Solution structure
   - src
         - Dunnhumby.Products